-- HELPS REDUCE ALLERGENS - This HEPA air purifier has 3 air cleaning levels including Turbo Clean.
-It helps capture the following microscopic airborne allergens and particles: dust, pollen, pet dander, dust mite debris and smoke.*
+- HELPS REDUCE AIRBORNES - This HEPA air purifier has 3 air cleaning levels including Turbo Clean.
+It helps capture the following microscopic airborne particles: dirt, pollen, pet dander, and smoke.

 The first thing that pops up in my mind when I see the HPA200 is that it looks nothing different from its twin HPA300.
 You can say that HPA200 is very much like a little brother of the HPA300.
 That doesn’t mean that HPA200 comes nowhere near as his brother.

 Although the price discrepancy is only 50 bucks, HPA200 still possesses an outstanding coverage rate of 310sq ft and a CADR rating up to 200cfm.
 HPA200 similarly comes with 4 levels of air purifying like its descendants.
 In general, if you are looking for an as powerful machine as the HPA300 but at a lower budget, then why not have a look at the HPA200?

 - OSCILLATING AIR PURIFIER – Honeywell HFD-120-Q QuietCleanOscillating Air Purifiermakesthe air in yourhome cleaner.
 It circulates air in a medium room(up to 170 sq. ft)&helps capture up to 99% of airborne particles as small as 2 microns